alagumuthiah/Tasty-Shopper/README.md

 - Fetch the Recipes from an external API [ninjas-API](https://api-ninjas.com/api/recipe)
 - Allow authorization of users using OAuth and JSON web tokens

+# Dependecies for the Application

+- Material UI - for the UI components (NavBar,Card)

 # Steps to test and build the application

 ### `npm test`